 You should also keep in mind to download apps from trustworthy sources.
 For instance, downloading apps from 3rd party stores and platforms outside AppStore is risky.
 There are no native solutions made by your favorite company outside official channels.

 Remember to check app reviews and ratings.
 There could be companies or developers preying on your time-consumed lifestyle and having not much time to download something safe.
 Always check the stars next to the app, and make sure to read actual reviews for human perspective.
 Micro-transactions in apps are also driven by real money.

-Send data through secure Internet connection.
+Send data through a secure Internet connection.
 Don’t ever use public hot-spots or unsecured local networks for your payments.
 For professional, it’s quite easy to get your password that way.

 Use your bank mobile app.
 Nowadays there are lots of ways to pay via smartphone, all can be accessed after breaking the chain of safety measures.
-Some just take a lot of time, and are consuming, co hackers won’t get an easy job.
+Some just take a lot of time and are consuming, co hackers won’t get an easy job.
 If in doubt, always trust your bank.
 That way, when something happens, and it’s uncommon, you can always seek retribution in a court of law.

 There is one other interesting way to pay on the spot. iPAY system is using tokens.
 It’s easy and convenient – customers no longer have to enter a password for every single purchase and merchants never store any sensitive data, like credit card number or expiration date.
 Tokens are generated for each customer and for each credit card or electronic check payment account.
-Shops simply apply this token each time a customer make a purchase or a payment.
+Shops simply apply this token each time a customer makes a purchase or a payment.

-If you are using smartphone for paying, always remember to check the list above.
+If you are using a smartphone for paying, always remember to check the list above.
 Simple things can secure your well deserved long night sleep.